EricGomesGregory/DnD-Wulfgar/Wulfgar/Classes/Subclasses/RogueArchetypes.md

 #### Jugglers Trick
 Starting at 3rd level, you are naturally skilled with thrown weapons that allows you to perform daring tricks.
-You gain a pool of juggling points equal to you Dexterity modifier, you can use this points in various features.
+You gain a pool of juggling points equal to you Dexterity modifier + your proficiency bonus, you can use this points in various features.
 You start knowing three such features: Bouncing Blade, Double Shot, and Evasive Shot.

 You learn more juggler tricks features as you gain levels in this class.
 You must finish a short or long rest to regain all spent juggling points.
 ___